chrhodes/VSTOTraining/README.md

 # VSTOTraining

-Learn how to create the VNCOffice VSTO addins for Visio and Excel
+Learn how to create Office VSTO addins for Visio and Excel See Videos &amp Training, Infra for more details

 ## Table of Contents